lukekproj/GECKO/paper/paper.md

 native `.kinarm` format, (ii) implements the @singh2016 geometric ocular-kinematics pipeline, and (iii) couples it to a frame-level, human-in-the-loop labeling interface with full export control.
-We built a dedicated tool rather than extending an existing package for two reasons.
-None of the screen-based detectors read Kinarm data, account for the variable eye-to-stimulus depth of a transverse workspace, or compare gaze kinematics against the motion of the targets themselves — the comparison that separating smooth pursuit from fixation requires when the stimulus is moving.
+We built a dedicated tool rather than extending an existing package for two reasons.None of the screen-based detectors read Kinarm data or account for the variable eye-to-stimulus depth of a transverse workspace.
+Nor do they compare gaze kinematics against the motion of the targets themselves, which is the comparison needed to separate smooth pursuit from fixation when the stimulus is moving.
 In addition, the laboratory workflow benefits from manual oversight that automated detectors do not provide, a need recognized even within screen-based research, where automatic detections are sometimes corrected by hand [@hessels2017].